About Course

 Learners will have the opportunity to explore practical techniques aimed at improving their comprehension and management of stress in fast-moving, contemporary settings during the course.

-Status: MFHEA Accredited Qualification Type: Award
+Accredited by the MFHEA Qualification Type: Award

 ECTS: 1 Duration: 4 days